European Development Policies and aid effectiveness in light of the SDGs: Do we need a shared impact and evaluation agenda?

 Quite in contrast to these aspirations, research suggests that the capacity of the EU to respond effectively to global challenges has gradually decreased in recent years.
 There is a broad discrepancy between ambitions laid out in EU policy papers and realities and resources on the ground.
 Bodenstein et al. (2016) even point to a fundamental capability-expectations gap.

 This raises questions of how and by what means impact and results are measured and evaluated, how aid effectiveness can be ensured and consolidated and how collective action toward reaching goals of the 2030 Agenda can be increased and strengthened.

-This “Bonner Impulse” event discusses status quo and perspectives for coherence in measuring aid effectiveness in European Development Policy and debates the need for a shared impact and evaluation agenda.
+This “Bonner Impulse” event discussed status quo and perspectives for coherence in measuring aid effectiveness in European Development Policy and debated the need for a shared impact and evaluation agenda.

 - What shared strategies for measuring impact are already existent?
 Where are gaps and where is need for action?